treangenlab/bronko/README.md

 bronko also allows users to run multiple samples of the same type and build an alignment multifasta that can be inputted directly into most tree software

 ### Why use bronko over existing viral variant callers?
 1. **Simplicity** -- bronko bypasses most steps of typical variant calling (indexing, read mapping, sam manipulation, variant calling, alignment, etc) and packages everything into one command.
-Given just (sets of) reads and a reference, we will return vcf files, pileups, and optionally alignmnets
+Given just (sets of) reads and a reference, we will return vcf files, pileups, and can even give the option to return an alignment that can be used for downstream phylogenetics
 2. **Consistently ultrafast** -- bronko is around an order of magnitude faster than existing tools for read mapping (bowtie2, ie) and then variant calling (lofreq, ivar), particularly when sequencing depth is super high/the number of reads increases.
 Additionally, although multithreaded, bronko does not need large amounts of threads to run quickly, allowing lightweight deployment
 3. **Comparable accuracy and sensitivity** -- On our benchmarks so far, bronko achieves reasonable consistency with both ivar and lofreq on variant calling, even sometimes outperforming them on recall